thenumbernine/farm-game/README.md

 ## TODO:

-- button for opening inventory
-- keyboard/controller input for inventory selecting/cycling
+- digging:
 	- if you dig ground, it should remove sprites on top of the ground (hoed, watered, seeded)
 	- if you try to dig ground that has a bush/tree on it, it should fail to dig.
+	- half-step voxels for grass and stone, and maybe some slope tiles, and maybe rotate them in any of the 4 directions, so I don't have to jump everywhere (stupid Minecraft, why did you make that a standard?)
 - make sure hoed / watered / seeded always render in correct order (z-sort by altitude? or store and render as attribut list per-tile?)
-- make seeds grow into plants.  one of a few templates of kinds of plants.
+- make biomes
 - make plants randomly seed neighboring ground... if they naturally grow in this biome ofc.
 - sword swing etc should search only objs on the neighboring tiles, not all objs
+	- region iterator, index for last region iterator
 - player sprite animations for sword, pickaxe, axe, shovel, hoe, watering ...
 - better sleep animation
 - super duper customizable character sprite
 - probably better align billboard sprites with where in 3D they are.
 - better lighting.  underground lighting.  any kind of falloff lighting.  any kind of better daylight shadow lighting.
-- half-step voxels for grass and stone, and maybe some slope tiles, and maybe rotate them in any of the 4 directions, so I don't have to jump everywhere (stupid Minecraft, why did you make that a standard?)
 - any kind of movement in those goombas
 - redo all the tree / bush / plant pics procedurally or something, esp to have one per 792 plants listed at the store right now.
-- move all scripts into a subfolder and fix distinfo to copy that one folder.
 - fix the distinfo project overall to auto package windows + linux (+osx?) all in one package.  i'm hacking it r.n. with a script.
 - unique sprite icons per each seed.
 - unique sprite icons per each tool / weapon / etc.